Expressions

 Example

-When running, I will see the variables receiving the following values
+When running you will see the variables receiving the following values

 The length of the table is the number of elements in an array.
-As shown in the image, I have an array with 3 object elements, so the length result will be 3
+As shown in the image you have an array with 3 object elements, so the length result will be 3

 As shown in the image, the first element in the table is the object {"name":"john"}, and the value in the name column is john.
 The length of that string will result in 4 !